Whitelisted1/Dynamic-Discord-Profile-Banner/readme.md

 # Discord User SVG Creator
 * Discord SVG Creator is a web app that allows you to show your discord profile as an SVG for use in a readme, as an example.
-* The main benefit is that, with this web app, you no longer have to update an image whenever you change your handle, display name, profile picture, etc.
+* The main benefit is that, with this web app, you no longer have to update an image or link whenever you change your handle, display name, profile picture, etc.

 ## Example usage
-The below SVG is from the webserver, which allows you to see my handle, display name, etc.
+The below SVG of my Discord Profile is from the webserver.
+It allows you to see my handle, display name, and more without me having to update the information whenever my profile changes

 <a href="https://discord.com/invite/TPFR8T5JG4">
     <img src="https://discordsvgcreator.pythonanywhere.com/getUserProfile/513501267377782791?">